 Study: Becher et al. (2019)

-Zeolite type: tribomechanically activated clinoptilolite, as powder
+Zeolite type: tribomechanically activated clinoptilolite, as a powder

 Application: 1–2 times per week on chronic wounds of 33 patients